can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 lot.

 One example of such a definition could be `fetch-posts` function.
-What we know that we wand to fetch posts to some kind of database, which has a store.
+What we know that we want to fetch posts to some kind of database, which has a store.
 Such a definition means that we can have objects of both types at our disposal.
 With described technique it's simple to make it work as desired: